Tin Cup Chalice: Death

-On April 17, 2009, while in training at Finger Lakes Gaming and Race Track, Tin Cup Chalice suffered a spinal injury in the head-on collision with a runaway colt named Zany, a 4 year old son of War Chant at about 6:20 am EST. Despite more than 90 minutes of care and treatment on the track, the decision was made to euthanize Tin Cup Chalice when it became apparent to veterinarian Brendan Warrell that the injuries were catastrophic.
+On April 17, 2009, while in training at Finger Lakes Gaming and Race Track, Tin Cup Chalice suffered a spinal injury in a head-on collision with a runaway colt named Zany, a 4 year old son of War Chant at about 6:20 am EST. Despite more than 90 minutes of care and treatment on the track, the decision was made to euthanize Tin Cup Chalice when it became apparent to veterinarian Brendan Warrell that the injuries were catastrophic.
 Zany suffered crippling injuries and was euthanized not long after Warrell arrived at the scene.

 Tin Cup Chalice's jockey, Pedro Rodriguez was treated and released from the hospital.
 Zany's exercise rider, Jeannie Cook, was not injured.

 Tin Cup Chalice had been entered to race that opening day for Finger Lakes but because of the small field - just five - it did not fill and the race did not go off.
 The plan then was to run him in a stakes race at Mountaineer Park May 10.
 Co-owner Mike Lecesse was quoted as saying: "If he would have been in [the race] today, he wouldn't have been on the track this morning.
 It's nobody's fault."

 Tin Cup Chalice was transported to Cornell University's equine hospital for a necropsy, part of insurance requirements.
 His ashes will be buried in the track's infield, not far from the finish line near the grave of the track's first big star, Fio Rito.
 Fio Rito was owned by LeCesse's father, Raymond.